 The Master of Education in Career-Tech Education is designed for individuals seeking or who hold licensure for teaching in an approved career-tech workforce development program.
 Pathways include agriculture, health careers, business, family and consumer science careers, marketing, or career-technical.

 The ME in Career-Tech Education is a 30 semester hour program that may include the 15 of the 27 hours required for the supplemental license.
 Students may pursue both the license and the Master of Education degree at the same time.
+The program culminates with a theory and research course and the completion of a master's research seminar, research-based project, or thesis depending on the student's interest.
+Coursework is completed through a combination of on-campus, online, and field-based courses.

 Admission to the ME in Career-Tech Education